 Lessons From Patricia

 Early Friday, I informed people through Twitter that Patricia would be off her peak when she hit: “Patricia should weaken a bit before landfall as monster storms need perfect conditions and drier air may get entrained.
-Still a beast tho.”
+Still a beast though.”

 But here is my argument as to why a hurricane like Patricia does not support the argument that storms are stronger.
 We just observed a beast over the water, the strongest ever observed in the Western Hemisphere, right?
 Well, a lot of Cat.
 3s have hit the coast that did not have reconnaissance, so how do we know if they were not that strong over the water?
 We don’t.
-The only true metric is landall intensity, which we have known through the years because there have been observations on land all that time.
+The only true metric is landfall intensity, which we have known through the years because there have been observations on land all that time.
 So in reality, though powerful, Patricia was just another strong hurricane that hit the Mexican coast.
 If this were the 1950s, you may not have even known.
-Speaking of the 1950s, did you know the only Atlantic basin recon disaster occurred with Janet in 1955, which made landfall as a 914 mb hurricane?
+Speaking of the 1950s, did you know that the only Atlantic basin recon disaster occurred with Janet in 1955, which made landfall as a 914 mb hurricane?
 The recon went down in the storm, likely because the extremely low pressure of the storm caused its altimeter to malfunction.
 We had recons, but they were very infrequent, not constant like we see now.
-Patricia likely did not beat Janet at landfall (it hit from the Caribbean) as the pressure had already risen to 910 mb two hours before landfall and it was filling rapidly.
+Patricia likely did not beat Janet at landfall (it hit from the Caribbean), as the pressure had already risen to 910 mb two hours before landfall and it was filling rapidly.
 It did not beat the Labor Day hurricane of 1935 with a verified land pressure of 892 mb.

 With the Atlantic coming to life in the coming years, look for that missive to grow even more distorted.
 That’s a forecast you can bet on!

 Joe Bastardi is chief forecaster at WeatherBELL Analytics, a meteorological consulting firm.

 Start a conversation using these share links: